evgeniyarbatov/gpx-simplify/README.md

   - Iterate on Overpass API query by increasing distance between node IDs
   - Stop when there is more than 1 way between a pair of node IDs

-The result is a GPX file with points which contain several OSM ways through them ie points we really need for navigation.
+The result is a GPX file with points which contain several OSM ways through them, i.e. points we really need for navigation.

 ## Run